jtruong1/wordle-clone-api/README.md

 To prevent cheating, the word will not be exposed to the client.
 This means that the client must communicate with the API any time a user wishes to guess the word.
 The result of the response will contain the correctness of presence and location for each letter.

-On initial requests made to the API, a "game state" will be created and associated with the client via session cookie.
-Only the session ID is saved in the cookie, details regarding the client's game state such as the word currently in play is stored server-side.

-By default, sessions (and its associated cookie) expire after 24 hours of its initial creation.
-An endpoint to regenerate the game state at any time is provided for your convenience.

 # Quick Start
 ```bash
 $ git clone https://github.com/jtruong1/wordle-clone-api.git